swiftlang/swift-evolution/proposals/NNNN-package-manager-swift-compatibility-version.md

         targets: [Target] = [],
         products: [Product] = [],
         dependencies: [Dependency] = [],
-        compatibleSwiftVersions: [Int]? = nil,
+        swiftLanguageVersions: [Int]? = nil,
         exclude: [String] = []
 ```

-where absence of the optional compatible version list indicates the default
+where absence of the optional language version list indicates the default
 behavior should be used for this package.

 ### Example Behaviors

 Here are concrete examples of how the package manager will compile code,
-depending on its compatibility declarations:
+depending on its language version declarations:

-* Version 3 Packager Manager & Swift 3 (only) Compatible Package
+* Version 3 Packager Manager & Swift 3 (only) Language Package

   The package manager will compile the code with `-swift-version 3`.

-* Version 3 Packager Manager & Swift 4 (only) Compatible Package
+* Version 3 Packager Manager & Swift 4 (only) Language Package

-  The package manager will report an error, since the package supports no version
+  The package manager will report an error, since the package supports no language
-  compatible with the tools.
+  version compatible with the tools.

-* Version 3 Packager Manager & Swift [3, 4] Compatible Package
+* Version 3 Packager Manager & Swift [3, 4] Language Package

   The package manager will compile the code with `-swift-version 3`, matching the
   major version of the tools in use.

-* Version 4 Packager Manager & Swift 3 (only) Compatible Package
+* Version 4 Packager Manager & Swift 3 (only) Language Package

   The package manager will compile the code with `-swift-version 3`.

-* Version 4 Packager Manager & Swift 4 (only) Compatible Package
+* Version 4 Packager Manager & Swift 4 (only) Language Package

   The package manager will compile the code with `-swift-version 4`.

-* Version 4 Packager Manager & Swift [3, 4] Compatible Package
+* Version 4 Packager Manager & Swift [3, 4] Language Package

   The package manager will compile the code with `-swift-version 4`.